The Real World: Homecoming

-In addition to the main edition of the show, a handful of reunion specials of The Real World have been produced where the casts from a particular season were reunited for another season of the show.
-The original Vegas reunion followed the cast as they went about reliving at the original location with planned activities for them.
-The reunion series that began in 2021 had an additional element of requiring the cast to watch footage and answering prompts.
+In addition to the main edition of the show, a handful of reunion specials of The Real World have been produced, where the casts from a particular season were reunited for another season of the show.
+The original Vegas reunion followed the cast as they returned to stay in their original residence with planned activities for them.
+The reunion series that began in 2021 (titled The Real World: Homecoming) maintained this basic premise while having an additional element of having the original cast occasionally watch footage from their original show and answering prompts.

 Spinoffs and related projects

 In 2008, prior to the airing of the Hollywood season, the first-ever Real World Awards Bash aired on MTV.
 Viewers voted the Austin season as their favorite season.

 Since the introduction of The Real World, Bunim/Murray has introduced a number of other reality shows, most notably Road Rules, in which five strangers (six in later seasons) are sent off in a RV (with the exception of the eighth season) and asked to travel to various locales and complete certain tasks to eventually gain a "handsome reward".
 Other Bunim/Murray productions include The Challenge, which pits teams of alumni from both shows against each other in physical competitions.

 Bunim-Murray also produced Pedro, a 2008 film by director Nick Oceano, which dramatized the life of Pedro Zamora, including his stay in the Real World house.
 The film, Bunim/Murray's first scripted project since the original unaired "Real World" concept, was an Official Selection at the 2008 Toronto International Film Festival.

 Two international localized editions were produced in the 1990s, The Real World: Stockholm and The Real World: Visby.

 In February 2021, The New York Times reported that Paramount was planning to develop future seasons for its streaming service Paramount+.
 The following month, the spin-off The Real World Homecoming: New York premiered on Paramount+, which reunited the cast of the original 1992 season.

-In September 2021, the series was renewed for two more seasons, with the second reuniting the cast of The Real World: Los Angeles.
+In September 2021, the series was renewed for two more seasons, with the second reuniting most of the cast of The Real World: Los Angeles.
+Because the majority of the original series' casts between the 3rd and 8th seasons declined any offers to return (and a London-set reunion was unconsidered because of the cost and logistical issues of holding it outside the U.S.), the third edition jumped ahead to a reunion of the 9th season in New Orleans, which like the RH: NY season had all of the original cast members return.
+The show has since been removed from Paramount+ streaming archives and as of 2025 there are no plans for any future "Homecoming" editions.